 Characteristic laboratory results

 SIADH is characterized by hyponatremia (Na < 135 mmol/kg) and hypoosmolality (serum osmolality < 280 mOsm/kg).
-Urine osmolality is supposed to be high.
-Urine Na concentration in SIADH is usually above 40 mEq/L and is reflective of a normal renal sodium excretory capability.
+Urine Na concentration in SIADH is usually above 40 mEq/L and indicates normal renal sodium excretory capability.

 Supporting laboratory tests

-In addition to the previously-mentioned laboratory tests to confirm the diagnosis of SIADH, other supporting laboratory tests are also indicated to exclude other causes of hyponatremia.
-Serum glucose, cortisol and thyroid-stimulating hormone levels should be checked.
+In addition to the previously-mentioned laboratory tests to confirm the SIADH diagnosis, other supporting laboratory tests are indicated to exclude other causes of hyponatremia.
+Serum glucose, cortisol, and thyroid-stimulating hormone levels should be checked.
 For instance, mineralocorticoid deficiency syndromes can cause hyponatremia.

 Serum potassium levels should also be checked.
-Patients with hypokalemia and hyponatremia should receive an arterial gases test to confirm the presence of alkalosis.
-If metabolic alkalosis is present, the patient should be evaluated for the possibility of vomiting-induced hyponatremia before jumping to the diagnosis of SIADH.
+Patients with hypokalemia and hyponatremia should undergo an arterial gas test for alkalosis.
+If metabolic alkalosis is present, the patient should be evaluated for vomiting-induced hyponatremia before confirming the SIADH diagnosis.

 Radioimmunoassay for ADH is used for accurate diagnosis of SIADH.

-Imaging studies in SIADH are more tailored towards the exclusion of other causes of excessive antidiuretic hormone secretion, i.e., ectopic SIADH.
-A chest X-ray followed by a computed tomography scan (CT) or a magnetic resonance imaging study (MRI) of the lungs is a reasonable option in a patient suspected to have a lung nodule who is also considered as high a risk for lung carcinoma.
-Brain computed tomography scanning and magnetic resonance imaging is helpful in excluding central nervous system tumors, a potential cause of SIADH.
+Imaging studies for SIADH are meant to exclude other causes of excessive antidiuretic hormone secretion, i.e., ectopic SIADH.
+A chest X-ray followed by a computed tomography scan (CT) or a magnetic resonance imaging study (MRI) of the lungs is a reasonable option in a patient suspected of having a lung nodule and is considered at high risk for lung carcinoma.
+Brain computed tomography scanning and magnetic resonance imaging are helpful for excluding central nervous system tumors, a potential cause of SIADH.

 Treatment of SIADH in Children

-The treatment of SIADH in children includes three main interventions.
-First, fluid intake should be restricted.
-Restricting fluid intake usually solves SIADH in most patients and that is why it is part of the diagnosis.
-If that measure fails to correct the serum hypoosmolality, the patient should be instructed to start loop diuretics or to increase their oral sodium chloride intake.
+Treating SIADH in children includes three main interventions.
+First, restricting fluid intake usually solves SIADH in most patients, which is why it is part of the diagnosis.
+If that measure fails to correct the serum hypoosmolality, the patient should begin loop diuretics or increase their oral sodium chloride intake.

 Vasopressin receptor antagonists and lithium should not be used in children with SIADH.
-The administration of sodium to correct hyponatremia should be a last resort in patients with SIADH.
-If sodium administration is associated with rapid correction of hyponatremia, the administration of water, 5 % dextrose or desmopressin should be initiated to lower the rate of hyponatremia correction.
+Administering sodium to correct hyponatremia should be a last resort in patients with SIADH.
+If sodium administration is associated with rapid correction of hyponatremia, initiate administration of water, 5% dextrose, or desmopressin to lower the hyponatremia correction rate.